 So, when we were preparing the proposals, we looked at connections and movements first, as these tend to be the drivers for commerce and growth which, ultimately, establish places.
 The plan therefore identifies where the main movement corridors will be and builds up a comprehensive hierarchy of routes – footpaths, cycle routes and roads.
 Taking the topography of the land into account, and the need to knit sensitive areas of landscape into the development, this network forms the foundation stone of Plasdŵr as a sustainable place.

 From there, we looked at land use distribution, balancing community, retail, business and housing uses, and developed more detailed design.

-Please see the Design and Access Statement in the Planning section for more detail.
+Please see the Design and Access Statement in the downloads section for more detail.